jsimplicio/jsimplicio.github.io/_posts/2018-10-25-the-dscout-web-onboarding-experience.md

 categories: product design
 hero_image: "/../assets/images/3-13-2019-hero.png"
 hero_color: "#197FF6"
-tags: [dscout, software development, home, onboarding, product design, React app]
+tags: [dscout, software development, onboarding, React app]
 ---
 One of the things dscout always lacked was a clear way to onboard new users.
 A new user would login and arrive at an empty blank project.